Kanalkampf: 11 August

 The Bf 109s and Bf 110s arrived ahead of the bombers and were engaged by 609 Squadron at 23000 ft.
 Squadron leader Horace Darley led the Spitfires onto the flank of the Bf 110s and fired full-deflection shots which enabled his pilots to avoid the battery of forward-firing guns of the Bf 110s and shoot down five.
 Among the dead was Gruppenkommodore Major Ott, shot down by Noel Agazarian.
 Most of the British fighters became entangled with the escort, only four 152 Squadron Spitfires spotting the bombers as they headed for Portland and Weymouth.
 The He 111s bombed from 15000 ft while the Ju 88s dropped to 10000 ft and hit the oil storage tanks.
 The destroyers Scimitar and Skate were damaged in Portland.
-The trawler Peter Carey was severely damaged and the steamer Kirnwood and tanker Oil Trader were hit.
+The trawler Peter Carey was severely damaged and SS Kirnwood (3,829 GRT) and tanker SS Oil Trader (5,550 GRT) were hit.

 JG 27 covered the withdrawal of the bombers and lost three fighters to 238 and 145 squadrons for four 238 Squadron Hurricanes and four pilots killed while damaging another; 145 Squadron suffered two pilots killed, two Hurricanes destroyed and two damaged.
 The dogfight resulted in the loss of 16 Hurricanes with 13 pilots killed and two wounded.
 A 152 Squadron Spitfire was shot down and its pilot drowned.
 German losses were six Bf 110s, five Ju 88s, one He 111 and six Bf 109s.
-Both sides searched for survivors, two Blenheims from 604 Squadron covered by 152 Squadron Spitfires scouted the Dover–Calais straits and found a He 59 protected by Bf 109s.
-The Spitfires held off the German fighters while the Blenheims destroyed the He 59; 610 Squadron also caught and destroyed a He 59 but was attacked by Bf 109s and lost two Spitfires and two pilots killed.
+Both sides searched for survivors, two Blenheims from 604 Squadron covered by Spitfires of 152 Squadron scouted the Dover–Calais straits and found a He 59 protected by Bf 109s.
+The Spitfires held off the German fighters while the Blenheims destroyed the He 59; the Spitfires of 610 Squadron also caught and destroyed a He 59 but was attacked by Bf 109s and lost two aircraft and two pilots killed.